 Since the pandemic hit, Couch to 5K has seen a surge in popularity.
 Founded back in the 1990s as a web-based running plan, entrepreneur Josh Clark devised the idea after a bad breakup.
 “It was punishing and painful,” he told us last year, “and if I’m honest, maybe that was the point.
 But then something crazy happened: it started to feel good.
 At some point, the boring awful discomfort gave way to real pleasure — physically, mentally, even spiritually.”

 This NHS-backed app has taken the plan and made it easier than ever to complete.
 You can choose from five different trainers who will guide as you train (including former Olympian Michael Johnson), and the user-friendly app lets you track your progress and awards achievements as you move through the runs.
 An ideal choice for any workout novices.

 Confident in your workout regime but still struggling to shift those last few pounds?
 Chances are your diet needs a little work.
 At its most basic, MyFitnessPal is a calorie tracker and food journal and, if nothing else, will make you aware exactly what you’re putting in to your body and where those extra calories are coming from.

-However, should you choose, MyFitnessPal can also help you manage your weight loss by calculating the number of calories you should be eating each day (we’re not all the average 2,500-a-day man), account for calorie deficits from exercise and help you create balanced meal plans by tracking the ratio of macro and micro nutrients you’re eating.
-This is the next best thing to have a nutritionist at your beck and call.
+However, should you choose, MyFitnessPal can also help you manage your weight loss by calculating the number of calories you should be eating each day (not everyone should be consuming the average 2,500-a-day).
+It also accounts for calorie deficits from exercise and can help you create balanced meal plans by tracking the ratio of macro and micro nutrients you’re eating.
+It’s like having a nutritionist in your pocket at all times.